doobix/n-queens/README.md

 #n-queens
-This is a project I completed as a student at [Hack Reactor's](http://hackreactor.com).
-This project was worked on with a pair.
+This project was worked on with a pair to solve the n-queens problem.